wryandginger/esphome_zigbee_projects/m5stack.md

 The lights should then turn off.
 Unplug/Plug in the NanoC6 and you’re back in pairing mode.

-# Please adapt, test, and share!
-If you can test, please tell me if this code does or does not work on Z2M, Hue, or any other hub you might have access to.
-I'll update this repo with any new information I have as I test the stability of these as routers.

 Confirmed NOT working:
 * eWeLink/Sonoff ZBBridge - NanoC6 fails to be discovered on versions 1.4-1.7